phly/phly_mustache/README.md

 - Understands hierarchical templates
 - Placeholders are rendered as unnamed sections
 - Only placeholders with replacements receive substitutions
+- Dot notation is exanded to sub property of view
+- With dot notation if subproperty does not exist empty string is rendered
 - Sub view content is captured in parent
 - Renders nested sub views
 - Sub view uses parent view when no view provided
 - Should render sub view returned by closure
 - Std class composing sub view should not raise error

 Architecture
 ============